-- 1. Recommend approval of Item E-1 (Champion Trees Interim Correction) as presented at the October 24, 2013 Town Council public hearing and modified to: - A. Revise the definition of a Champion Tree to exclude trees that may meet the size criteria but are, dead, damaged, diseased or significantly misshapen.
+Staff recommends approval of Item E-1 (Champion Trees - Interim Adjustment) as presented at the October 24, 2013 Town Council public hearing and modified to:

+A. Revise the definition of a Champion Tree to exclude trees that may meet the size criteria but are, dead, damaged, diseased or significantly misshapen.
 Although there will be situations where an arborist's report is still needed to confirm such a status, this simplifies what has to subsequently be addressed under the exceptions and replacement sections.
 In addition, staff has provided a definition for a "Dominant Tree" which is referred to in the definition of a Champion Tree.
-Also, the Critical Root Zone definition is being revised to reflect how it is being presently implemented (even though the Critical Root Zone is currently defined as an area 1.5 times the drip line of the tree, the LDO only requires Tree Protection Fencing to be placed 1.25 feet away from the tree for each inch of caliper - this change will make the perimeter of the Critical Root Zone consistent with the currently required location of the Tree Protection Fencing).
+Also, the Critical Root Zone definition is being revised to reflect how it is being presently implemented (even though the Critical Root Zone is currently defined as an area 1.5 times the drip line of the tree, the LDO only requires Tree

+Protection Fencing to be placed 1.25 feet away from the tree for each inch of caliper - this change will make the perimeter of the Critical Root Zone consistent with the currently required location of the Tree Protection Fencing).

-- B. Expand criteria for removal of healthy Champion trees to include situations where construction of public infrastructure improvements outside the control of the property owner has resulted in disturbance of more than 25% of the critical root zone of the tree. - C. Allow greater flexibility regarding replacement trees on sites being redeveloped in the Town Center, and require replacement trees only to the extent that they can be accommodated on the site. - 2.
-Recommend continuing discussion of Item E-2 (Champion Trees Comprehensive Revision) at the Planning and Zoning Board's work session in February 2014.
+- B. Expand criteria for removal of healthy Champion trees to include situations where construction of public infrastructure improvements outside the control of the property owner has resulted in disturbance of more than 25% of the critical root zone of the tree. - C. Allow greater flexibility regarding replacement trees on sites being redeveloped in the Town Center, and require replacement trees only to the extent that they can be accommodated on the site.